Aklan: Religion

+Catholicism

 Roman Catholicism is the dominant religion of the people and Christian festivals such as Christmas and Lent are regarded with high importance.
 Meanwhile, Christian icons such as the Santo Niño are regarded as cultural symbols of the people.
 Animism, however, is still practised by the Ati.
 The Aglipayan Church or the Iglesia Filipina Independiente is the second most predominant religion in the province.

+Others

-Other religions in the province include Iglesia ni Cristo and Islam.
+Other religions in the province include Members Church of God International (MCGI), Iglesia ni Cristo, and Islam.

 Economy

 The province of Aklan is designated as a first class province.

 Agriculture

 Aklan depends on agriculture, with palay being the top produce in the province.
 Rice plantations had an area of 42,218 ha (0.39 percent of the total provincial agricultural area).

 With the implementation of the Ginintuang Masaganang Ani (GMA) umaru rice production program using the Hybrid rice, production is expected to increase by 15 percent or an average of 10 metric tons per hectare in the succeeding years.
 However, the problem of low price support for rice still continues to affect the production sector.

 In general, Aklan is sufficient in meat and other livestock and poultry products, though in the inventory of livestock and poultry in the year 2000, hog and chicken had a decrease in population from 114,890 heads of hogs and 886,597 heads of chickens in 1999 to 95,950 heads of hogs and 782,820 heads of chicken in the 2000.
-The decrease in production were attributed to the following factors: high cost of feeds, feed supplements and biologics; livestock and poultry diseases; increasing price of chicks; and, high cost of labor.
+The decrease in production was attributed to the following factors: high cost of feeds, feed supplements and biologics, livestock and poultry diseases, increasing prices of chicks, and high cost of labor.

-Coconut still occupies the largest area planted among major permanent agriculture crops.
+Coconuts still occupy the largest area planted among major permanent agriculture crops.
 The total area planted with coconut is 32276 ha.
 Ibajay ranks the largest with 4,317 ha; followed by Balete with 2,611 ha; Banga with umaru 2,314 ha; Makato with 2,089 ha; and, Altavas with 2,054 ha.
 All the rest of the municipalities have areas below 2000 ha.
 However, in terms of copra production, Makato ranks number one with 2,770 metric tons per year; next is Balete with 2,669; and Libacao with 2,399.
 The rest produce less than 2000 metric tons.
 Total production is 25,375 metric tons annually.

-Other crops produced include banana (Lakatan), mango, rambutan, and lanzones; and fiber crops such as piña fiber and abaca.
+Other crops produced include bananas (Lakatan), mangoes, rambutan, and lanzones, as well as fiber crops such as piña fiber and abaca.